The Sound Sacrifice

-Heinrich Kunrath was one of the few thinkers that Alchemy has ever had, so much so that the publication of his Amphiteatrum Sapientiae Aeternae marked a watershed.
+Heinrich Khunrath was one of the few thinkers that Alchemy has ever had, so much so that the publication of his Amphiteatrum Sapientiae Aeternae in 1595 marked a watershed.
 A rare alchemist who sought the “middle world”, which perhaps it would be better to call the “means to the world”.
-Ancient Greeks mythologized this artifice by calling it Poseidon, but also “Hecate’s spinning top with three heads”.
+Khunrath defined this secret as the “glue” of the world, which, like all adhesives, formed a bridge between two opposite and distant banks, between which a river flowed.
+A glue, that of Khunrath, which, if officially, could be read about optical science, between the lines had to be interpreted in the alchemical sense of “light that is heard with the ears”.

-I remember that the first sensation I had from my first alchemical works was of being in front of a “private communication channel” – but surely a river that does not move on a single frequency.
+I remember that the immediate feelings from my first alchemical works was of being in front of a “private communication channel”.
+However, like a river, it surely does not move on a single current.
 Later, mythology explained to me that the ineffable river is shaken at its origin and cannot be changed by us humans.
 And, sure, numbers make the difference between a puddle and an ocean.
 That is the rhythm.

 The Primitive Music by Marius Schneider